festusaigbogun/portfolio/README.md

 ## PROJECT 1: [International Debt Statistics Analysis (SQL)](https://github.com/festusaigbogun/SQL_Data_Analysis/blob/main/International%20Debt%20Statistic%20Analysis/Analyzing_International_Debt.ipynb)
 In this project, we are going to analyze international dept data collected by The World Bank.
-The dataset contains information about the amount of dept (in USD) owned by developing countries across several categories.
+The dataset contains information about the amount of debt (in USD) owned by developing countries across several categories.
 We are going to find the answers to questions like:
-What is the total amount of dept that is owed by the countries listed in the dataset?
+What is the total amount of debt that is owed by the countries listed in the dataset?
 Which country owns the maximum amount of dept and what does that amount look like?
-What is the average amount of dept owed by countries across different debt indicators?
+What is the average amount of debt owed by countries across different debt indicators?

 ![PROJECT 1](https://github.com/festusaigbogun/portfolio/blob/main/Images/1679319574069.png?raw=true)